caseyamcl/openapi-params/README.md

   values (e.g. 'a,b,c').
 In addition,  you can specify custom delimiters (e.g. 'a|b|c')
 * **TemporalFormat** - Accepts and converts to instance of `CarbonImmutable` any string supported by PHP's [`strtotime` function](https://www.php.net/manual/en/function.strtotime.php)
 * **UuidFormat** - Accepts and validates any valid UUID
 * **YesNoFormat** - Accepts, validates, and converts to boolean any "truthy" string, including 'true/false', '1/0', 'yes/no', or 'on/off'

 ### Adding custom formats

 OpenApi3 doesn't allow you to specify custom data types, but it does allow custom formats for data types.
-Simply implement the `Contract\PreparationStep` interface.
+Simply implement the `Contract\ParamFormat` interface.

 Or, for convenience, extend the `Model\AbstractParamFormat` class: